microsoft/Skeena-Indigenous-Typeface/docs/index.md

 <img src="images/altlbelt.svg" alt="Default and variant forms of the lowercase belted l."/>
 U+026C LATIN SMALL LETTER L WITH BELT
-This distinctive looped form with crossbar is found in the alphabet of the Lushootseed language in coastal Washington State.
+This distinctive looped form with crossbar is found in some styles of Lushootseed language typography in coastal Washington State.

 <img src="images/altglottalmod.svg" alt="Default and variant forms of the superscript glottal stop sign."/>
 U+02C0 MODIFIER LETTER GLOTTAL STOP